MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/kx-kdb-insights-enterprise.md

 ---
-title: KX kdb Insights Enterprise Power Query Connector
+title: KX kdb Insights Enterprise Power Query Connector (Beta)
 description: Provides basic information, prerequisites, and instructions on how to connect to kdb Insights Enterprise
 author: liznorris
 ms.date: 11/15/2024
 ms.author: dougklo
 ---

-# KX kdb Insights Enterprise Power Query Connector
+# KX kdb Insights Enterprise Power Query Connector (Beta)

 > [!NOTE]
 > The following connector article is provided by KX Systems Inc., the owner of this connector and a member of the Microsoft Power Query Connector Certification Program.
 If you have questions regarding the content of this article or have changes you would like to see made to this article, visit the [KX](https://www.kx.com) website and use the support channels there.